 2. Select right season and flights

 Choosing when to travel can get you many benefits as going unplanned can cost you more than it is required.
-Therefore, behave in a unique and different way.
-Plan your trip by choosing the right season for example generally, people have vacations in the summer season and they choose to travel which leads to price hick in everything so it is recommended to choose an alternate season.
+Therefore, behave uniquely and differently.
+Plan your trip by choosing the right season.
+For example, generally, people have vacations in the summer season and they choose to travel which leads to price hike in everything.
+So it is recommended to choose an alternate season.
 Therefore, going in July month may cost you much more than expected because of the crowd whereas going in September-October may give you pleasant weather and discounts on a smaller budget.

-Another factor that affects the cost of the trip is the means of transport is the first thing that comes in the mind whether to prefer airways or roadways etc. When choosing the flights one must be very careful when to book the tickets or which time is optimal to start the journey so that you can cover maximum time in less expense.
-It is also beneficial to book flights as early as possible because this practice can save you a good amount of money.
+Another factor that affects the cost of the trip is the means of transport.
+The first thing that comes in the mind whether to prefer airways or roadways etc. When choosing the flights one must be very careful.
+Like when to book the tickets or which time is optimal to start the journey so that you can cover maximum time in less expense.
+It is also beneficial to book flights as early as possible.
+Because this practice can save you a good amount of money.
 Suppose I am planning to travel in October, then I will try to book my flights in august ending or September start.

 Another exemplify, some flights offer minimum fares for the early morning take-offs.
 Some also provide huge discounts on food etc. So in this little way, you can save huge expenses.